aria-7553/discord-base/README.md

 # discord-base
-The repo I clone and build my bots on top of
+The repo I clone and build my bots on top of.
 Made with love using [Serenity](https://github.com/serenity-rs/serenity) in Rust!

 ## Use it
 *This assumes you have Rust installed on your system and at least basic knowledge about the language since this repo is for developers only*